 by Roger C

-Two agnostic groups – We Agnostics and Beyond Belief – were kicked off the official list of AA group meetings in the Greater Toronto Area (GTA) on May 30 th, 2011.
+Two relatively new agnostic groups – We Agnostics and Beyond Belief – were kicked out of the official list of AA group meetings in the Greater Toronto Area (GTA) on May 31, 2011.

-It made the front page of Canada’s largest daily newspaper, the Toronto Star: Fight over ‘God’ splits Toronto AA groups.
+Three days later, the story made the very top of the front page of Canada’s largest daily newspaper, the Toronto Star, and this was the title: Does Religion Belong at AA?
+Fight over ‘God’ splits Toronto AA groups.

 The GTA Intergroup passed a motion at its regular monthly meeting that the two groups “be removed from the meeting books directory, the GTA AA website, and the list of meetings given over the phone by Intergroup to newcomers.”
 The motion passed 24 to 15 with 9 abstentions.